 For thousands of years the Egyptian name of the Messiah was Iu-em-hetep (condensed by the Greeks into Imhotep), which name reads: "The divinity that comes as number seven, bringing peace." (hetep reading both "peace" and "seven").

 While the "peace" part is correct, there is no indication that Imhotep was considered a "messiah" -- the "peace" brought by Imhotep appears to have been a function of the order he brought to Egyptian society as an architect, doctor, and man of many trades (see here).
-The idea that it also means "seven" I find verified nowhere other than occult source, not credentialed Egyptological ones, and an inquirer here on the Ancient Egyptian Language List, received no confirmation.)
+The idea that it also means "seven" I find verified nowhere other than occult source, not credentialed Egyptological ones.)

 Again and again we find seven signalizing the Woman, the elemental Nature, the Beast (with seven heads) and the physical creation.
 In short, seven must be given in these structures the signification assigned first to the number six.
 The god, number seven, did confuse his high nature inextricably with the nature of the beast, number six, and so the symbolism of the two blended until seven came to carry what six originally and solely stood for.
 Though the Beast of Revelation has seven heads, his number is there given as 666, which is probably just six taken three times for emphasis, though the Greek word Teitan, which was one of his names, yields the total of 666 in Hebrew numerology.